 Narcissists expect the world to perceive them as fantastic creatures and they genuinely think that they are, so in their mind, you should have been so lucky to have had that time with them!

 Once you are no longer serving them in the way you’re expected to, they’ll discard you in place of someone else who’s fully topped up and not yet depleted.
-It’s no different to swapping out a half-empty fuel tank for a new, full one.
+It’s no different to swapping out flat batteries for new ones.

 Narcissists see people as items, not independent, living, breathing beings of their own.